jundalisay/sp/content/en/material/principles/part-1/chapter-01.md

 ### Matter and Force are One as Idea

 In the 3 lowest layers of Material, Conversion, and Radiance, force particles are seperate from matter particles.
+This is because the separation is done by the Spatial Layer.

-But in the 2 highest layers, the Spatial and Athereal, the force and matter are interchangeable.
+In the 2 highest layers, the Spatial and Athereal, the force and matter are interchangeable.
 In the highest layer, they are one and the same.

 <!-- Einstein claims that the Michelson and Morley experiment disproved the ether.
 In reality, it merely proved that the aether does not reside in the spacetime layer, but in its own layer as the aethereal layer. -->